 Again, Bott and Co leads by example when they are cycling through the streets of the UK.
 All cyclists at Bott and Co invest in high visibility clothing of some sort.
 Ann has gone on to buy two sets of gloves, one high vis, and the other is ‘pro vis’ which emit a silver stark light.
 “People from all sides can see me very clearly, there’s no excuse.”

 Bott and Co has been gaining justice for victims of cycling accidents for more than seventeen years.
-Claimants are treated with respect and empathy by the firm’s team of experts, many of whom are part of Bott and Co’s dedicated cycling team.
+Claimants are treated with respect and empathy by the firm’s team of bicycle compensation claim experts, many of whom are part of Bott and Co’s dedicated cycling team.